PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/check-access.md

 ---
-title: Hızlı Başlangıç - görünümü kullanıcı erişimi olan Azure kaynaklarına | Microsoft Docs
+title: Quickstart - View the access a user has to Azure resources
-description: Bir kullanıcı veya diğer güvenlik sorumlusu, rol tabanlı erişim denetimi (RBAC) ve Azure portalını kullanarak Azure kaynaklarına sahip erişimi görüntülemeyi öğrenin.
+description: In this QuickStart, learn how to view the access a user or other security principal has to Azure resources using role-based access control (RBAC) and the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon